Socks5Balancer/Socks5BalancerAsio/README.md

 when this mode, Socks5BalancerAsio will impl itself version Socks5-proxy client AND server, and Http-proxy client AND server .
 (the Http-proxy client not impl, because now no plan to support http-proxy version backend server.).

-Now, **Temporary** , the Socks5-proxy server Only impl CONNECT mode, the UDP mode not impl now,
+<del> Now, **Temporary** , the Socks5-proxy server Only impl CONNECT mode, the UDP mode not impl now,
-so if Enable Auth Support , you will lose socks5 UDP function (if backend server support it).
+so if Enable Auth Support , you will lose socks5 UDP function (if backend server support it).  </del>

-if your backend server support socks5 UDP (not all socks5-proxy impl that), and you really need it, please don't Enable Auth Support.
+<del> if your backend server support socks5 UDP (not all socks5-proxy impl that), and you really need it, please don't Enable Auth Support. </del>

+Now the UDP maybe work when your backend server support socks5 UDP, it is implemented but not be test (i don't have test evn now.).

+Now, **Temporary** , the connect test for `backend server auth` not impl now, it not affect client auth function,
+but if a backend server have auth, the connect test compoment will not work, this problem will fix in later.

+**the Auth Support not stable yet, it will become the main support version after full all feature implemented and stable.
+the progress can see [here](https://github.com/Socks5Balancer/Socks5BalancerAsio/issues/4) .**

 ---